What is it?

 The single most impressive thing about driving the CR-V is that nothing will irritate you about it.
 Trouble is, the flipside to that is it’s also one of the most boring cars on sale – not a single character quirk, nothing to make you sit up and take notice of it.
 It’s a car that feels engineered for accountants.

 Handling characteristics?
-Er, there aren’t really any.
-Its rides, steers and handles with precision, but with no excitement.
+Well, it rides, steers and handles with precision, but with no excitement.
 The CR-V does have a four-wheel drive option, but it’s a basic system that’s not been designed to tackle anything too rough.
 Indeed, few will be able to split it from the new front-drive alternative...

 On the inside